-For many employees, keeping up with the latest company news is often a task that winds up on the bottom of their already-full to-do lists.
-And that shouldn’t come as a surprise.
-After all, no one wants to waste their time reading information that has nothing to do with his or her actual job.
-But that’s certainly not to say that there aren’t things every employee needs to know.
-Can you guess what they are?
-Read on and find out!
+For many employees, keeping up with company news is often a job that winds up on the bottom of their already full to-do lists.
+After all, who wants to waste their time reading work-related information that isn’t really related to his or her actual job?

 Communication can be either positive or negative.
 Messages that constantly serve to badger your employees with corporate rules and regulations will naturally cause less than positive reactions.
 Frequent complaints, more sick days, increased turnover, and lower employee performance are just some of the unwanted consequences.